aws/serverless-application-model/HOWTO.md

 ### Caveats:
 #### ImportValue is partially supported
-[`ImportValue`](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-importvalue.html) allows one stack to refer to value of properties from another stack.
+[`ImportValue`](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-importvalue.html) allows one stack to refer to the value of properties from another stack.
 ImportValue is supported on most properties, except the very few that SAM needs to parse.
 The following properties are *not* supported:

 - `RestApiId` of `AWS::Serverless::Function`
 - `Policies` of `AWS::Serverless::Function`